-We are proud of our world-leading reputation as a research and knowledge transfer institution. our vision is to enhance our internationally recognized reputation for research excellence and how our achievements impact on society. our aim is to become the technology university of the north.
+We are proud of our world-leading reputation as a research and knowledge transfer institution.
+Our vision is to empower and encourage our researchers to deliver internationally leading, interdisciplinary research and innovation that will shape and benefit future societies.

-Our mission is to conduct fundamental and translational research having positive impact on the communities with which we engage. we currently make a huge contribution to some of the most important and challenging issues facing the world today with our work having particular impact on the areas of advanced health care, innovative engineering, and sustainable societies. we seek to sustain this impact and to make further significant improvements in these areas for the benefit of mankind.
+Our mission is to conduct fundamental and translational research having positive impact on the communities with which we engage.
+We currently make a huge contribution to some of the most important and challenging issues facing the world today with our work having particular impact on the areas of health and care, the engineered environment and sustainable societies.
+We seek to sustain this impact and to make further significant improvements in these areas for the benefit of humankind.

 - Excellence - we strive for excellence in all that we do

 - Equality and diversity - we champion inclusivity and are proud of the diversity of our staff and student community

 - Internationalisation - we embrace, and actively seek challenge, and engage in the international arena to provide opportunities for our staff and students